 How is this program structured and what is the timeline?

-We currently plan to offer this program again in Spring 2020.
-We will invite students and faculty to apply early in 2020, and will select participants and determine student-faculty pairings by early March (after students know their class schedules for the Spring).
+We are currently inviting faculty to apply for the Spring 2020 program, and are accepting applications through Thursday, February 20, 2020.
+We plan to select participants and determine student-faculty pairings by early March (after students know their class schedules for the Spring).
 If you apply and are selected for the program, here is what you can expect after that:

 - In early March, we will have an orientation for all faculty participants.
 Also in early March (before Spring break), you and your student partner will meet with each other to plan for your Spring 2020 partnership work.
 This will include identifying a focus question(s) for your work together.